karmada-io/karmada/docs/proposals/service-discovery/README.md

 This section is for explicitly listing the motivation, goals, and non-goals of this KEP.
 Describe why the change is important and the benefits to users.
 -->

 Having a `derived-` prefix for `Service` resources seems counterintuitive when thinking about service discovery:
 - Assuming the pod is exported as the service `foo`
 - Another pod that wishes to access it on the same cluster will simply call `foo` and Kubernetes will bind to the correct one
 - If that pod is scheduled to another cluster, the original service discovery will fail as there's no service by the name `foo`
 - To find the original pod, the other pod is required to know it is in another cluster and use `derived-foo` to work properly

+If Karmada supports service discovery using native Kubernetes naming and resolution (without the `derived-` prefix), users can access the service using its original name without needing to modify their code to accommodate services with the `derived-` prefix.

 ### Goals